MichaelDurkan/PowerShell/SCCM/readme.md

 This script removes software from a list of machines.
-The script focuses on SCCM, however can be modified to suit any application
+The script focuses on the Configuration Manager Client for SCCM, however can be modified to suit any application